Mjgalle/final_assignment/README.md

 - Going to be working with React and Node.
 React is going to handle the interface and node is going to be used to communicate with the data in the React application.

 ### Third Party Tools
-The information that will be displayed on each 'card' will come from Brainstation's own page.
-It will implement words, concepts, programs we learned during this 10 week learning period.
+- The information that will be displayed on each 'card' are images used from all the students form this cohort.
+Including the teachers and our great T.A.
+U
+- Use bootstrap for CSS.
+Some third party styling tools all documented and sourced where they are being used.

 ## Features and Deliverables
 What I will be delivering for my Final Project is a fully functioning Memory Game.
-If I get the game working before the deadline, I would like to implement maybe a music player.
-List of Highscores.
-Instructions.
-More information about the actual information being displayed on each card.
-Maybe even get a log in page if I have the time.

 ## Data
- - The Data is going to come from the brainstation page on each chapter we have covered.
- - It will work when the user clicks on a 'card', the information 'stored' inside the 'card' will appear.
-Once the user clicks on the second card, a timer will start, and once that time is over, both the cards are going to go back to their original state if the cards dont match.
- - If the cards do match, the user will get a prompt congratulating them on the match and they will be able to keep playing the game.
- - The cards will stay showing the content, and not be able to get clicked on again.
+ - The images were created in Adobe Illustrator using screenshots.
+ - Users can only click up to 2 cards, once they click on the two cards a timer function starts which gives the user a second to look at the content on each of the cards.
+If the content makes a 'match' the card will stay facing up.
+If not the cards will go back to not facing the user.
  - Once all the cards have been matched they will get a prompt saying congratulations on their win.

 ## SETUP
 - Install dependencies: npm install
 - Run: npm start

 ## Link To Site: